Last updated: September 14, 2023

 Conveniently packaged together in the same location, the National Zoo & Aquarium Canberra is a stone’s throw from the city centre.

 There are over 200 animals on site, and a great variety of hands-on experiences you can choose from.
-Depending on the amount of time you have, you can spend a quick 15 minutes with your favourite animal, or join an all-day tour alongside a zookeeper, visiting enclosures and feeding animals from cute meerkats to big bears.
+Depending on your time, you can spend a quick 15 minutes with your favourite animal, or join an all-day tour alongside a zookeeper, visiting enclosures and feeding animals from cute meerkats to big bears.

 4. The Royal Australian Mint